chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/docs/fetch_enqueue_runs_logs.md

 `--output-dir`: Directory to save the fetched logs.
 Defaults to ./fetch-logs.

-`--region`: The AWS region to use for the API calls.
+`--profile`: AWS profile to use.
+If not provided, your default profile will be used.

 ## Examples:

 Fetch logs for specific execution ARNs:

-`python db_import.py arn:aws:states:us-west-2:123456789012:execution:StateMachineName:execution1 arn:aws:states:us-west-2:123456789012:execution:StateMachineName:execution2 --region us-west-2`
+`python db_import.py arn:aws:states:us-west-2:123456789012:execution:StateMachineName:execution1 arn:aws:states:us-west-2:123456789012:execution:StateMachineName:execution2`

 Fetch logs using an input file containing execution ARNs:

-`python db_import.py --input-file execution_arns.txt --region us-west-2`
+`python db_import.py --input-file execution_arns.txt --output-dir /tmp/fetch-logs`